Funeral Games (novel)

-Funeral Games is a 1981 historical novel by Mary Renault, dealing with the death of Alexander the Great and its aftermath, the gradual disintegration of his empire.
+Funeral Games is a 1981 historical novel by Mary Renault, dealing with the death of Alexander the Great and its aftermath, the gradual disintegration of his empire and the start of the Wars of the Diadochi.
 It is the final book of her Alexander trilogy.

 Synopsis

 The chapters of the book have the years of the events for their titles: